kly001/cs-module-project-hash-tables/applications/crack_caesar/README.md

 To decode, just do the reverse, `D` becomes `H`, etc.

-But what if you evesdrop on some ciphertext, but don't know the key (the mapping).
+But what if you eavesdrop on some ciphertext, but don't know the key (the mapping).
 How can you decode it?

 ## Frequency Analysis